José Martí: Influence on Cuban politics

 Martí was a Classical liberal whose major goal was the liberation of Cuba from Spain and the establishment of a democratic republican government.
 His writings on the concepts of Cuban nationalism fuelled the 1895 revolution, and have continued to inform conflicting visions of the Cuban nation.

-Due to the great admiration of the Cuban people for Martí, the communist government and Castro himself have tried to associate themselves with Martí as much as possible, endorsing his anti-imperialist positions, and downplaying his views that conflict with Cuban communist doctrine.
+According to Carlos Ripoll, the Cuban government under the Communist Party and Castro himself associate themselves with Martí as much as possible.
+Examples of this include endorsing his anti-imperialist positions and downplaying his views that conflict with Cuban communist doctrine.
 Despite Martí never having supported communism or single party systems, Cuban leaders repeatedly cited Martí as an inspiration, and claimed that Martí's Partido Revolucionario Cubano was a "forerunner of the Communist Party".
-A clear example of this forced association, is that following his death in 2016, former Cuban leader Fidel Castro was buried next to Martí in Santiago.
+In 2016, former Cuban leader Fidel Castro was buried next to Martí in Santiago.

 Regarded as Cuba's "martyr" and "apostle," several landmarks in Cuba are dedicated to Martí.
 During Castro's tenure, the politics and death of Martí were used to justify certain actions of the state.
 The Cuban government claimed that Martí had supported a single party system, creating a precedent for a communist government.
-However, such claims are due more to the communist administration's desire to justify its actions by attributing them to the thinking of the national hero, than to concrete evidence.
-There is no proof that Martí wanted a one-party system for Cuba.
 On the contrary, he was an admirer of democracy and the American republican system, and throughout his life he fiercely criticized any type of dictatorial government.
 In addition, he also criticized Marx, and warned on several occasions about the dangers of socialism.

 Martí's nuanced, often ambivalent positions on the most important issues of his day have led Marxist interpreters to see a class conflict between the proletariat and the bourgeoisie as the main theme of his works, while others have identified a liberal-capitalist emphasis.
 Cubans who oppose the communist government honor Martí as a defender of freedom and democracy, and a figure of hope for the Cuban nation, and condemn Castro's government for manipulating his works and creating a "Castroite Martí" to justify its "intolerance and abridgments of human rights".
-His writings thus remain a key ideological weapon in the battle over the fate of the Cuban nation.